gatsbyjs/gatsby/docs/docs/sourcing-from-sanity.md

 Image fields will have the image URL available under the `field.asset.url` key, but you can also use [gatsby-plugin-image](/plugins/gatsby-plugin-image/) for a smooth experience.
 It's a React component that enables responsive images and advanced image loading techniques.
 It works great with this source plugin, without requiring any additional build steps.

-There are two types of responsive images supported; _fixed_ and _fluid_.
-To decide between the two, ask yourself: "do I know the exact size this image will be?"
+There are three types of responsive images supported; _constrained_ (the default), _fixed_, and _full width_.
+To decide which one to use, ask yourself: "do I know the exact size this image will be?"
 If yes, you'll want to use _fixed_.
-If no and its width and/or height need to vary depending on the size of the screen, then you'll want to use _fluid_.
+If no and its width and/or height need to vary depending on the size of the screen, then you'll want to use _constrained_ or _full width_.
+(For more information, refer to the [`layout` option in the `gatsby-plugin-image` Reference Guide](/docs/reference/built-in-components/gatsby-plugin-image/#layout)).

-### Fluid
+### Constrained

 ```jsx
 import React from "react"